Youssef-Bakr/BlueMath-GreenSurge_Zanzibar-Tanzania/README.md

-A Green's function is an integral kernel that can be used to solve differential equations
+A Green's function is an integral kernel that can be used to solve differential equations.